charlesbihdev/mini-blog-site/readme.md

   <img src="./mk-image/dashboard.JPG" width="600" height="300">

   The posts tab displays the posts you have written(Account - Users) and displays all posts in the dabase(Account - Admin).
 Admins can see all posts but users see posts they have written.
-On every post there are theree buttons(icons) that is the View, Edit, Delete.
+On every post there are three buttons(icons) that is the View, Edit, Delete.
 The view opens the article in a new tab.
 The blogger can copy the link of that article and share it to other people for them to view his blog.
 The Edit is used to Edit a particular post and the delete is also used to delete the post as the name suggest.

 - ### Create Post
 <img src="./mk-image/create.JPG" width="600" height="300">